tejasdrolia/tejasdrolia-train-ticketing-system-java/README.md

 # Train Ticketing System

-This project is a Java-based train ticketing system, developed as part of a technical assessment.
+This project is a Java-based train ticketing system.
 It features several API endpoints for managing tickets and user data.
 Additionally, the project includes unit test cases to ensure the functionality and reliability of critical application components.

 ## Features